steqeq/0000/README.md

 |  gfx1012       |  Navi        | Navi 14 XT      | AMD Radeon™ RX 5500               |    ✅    |    ❌    |
 |  gfx1012       |  Navi        | Navi 14 XTX     | AMD Radeon™ RX 5500 XT            |    ✅    |    ❌    |

+**Note: A ROCm library being able to run on a given GPU product, does not mean that it works correctly on said hardware.**

 ## ROCm Installation Updates for ROCm v5.0